publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch35/m__us_usc_t50_s1701.md

 >     “(20) Between August 30 and September 3, 2006, President Bashir and other senior members of his administration have publicly rejected United Nations Security Council Resolution 1706 (2006), calling it illegal and a western invasion of his country, despite the current presence of 10,000 United Nations peacekeepers under the UNMIS peacekeeping force.

 >     “(21) Since 1993, the Secretary of State has determined, pursuant to section 6(j) of the Export Administration Act of 1979 (50 App.
 U.S.C.
-2405(j)), that Sudan is a country, the government of which has repeatedly provided support for acts of international terrorism, thereby restricting United States assistance, defense exports and sales, and financial and other transactions with the Government of Sudan.
+2405(j)) \[now [50 U.S.C.
+4605(j)][/us/usc/t50/s4605/j]\], that Sudan is a country, the government of which has repeatedly provided support for acts of international terrorism, thereby restricting United States assistance, defense exports and sales, and financial and other transactions with the Government of Sudan.

 > “SEC.
 4. __SENSE OF CONGRESS.__